jadecobra/python_tdd_exercises/source/list comprehensions.rst

 Creating a List with a For Loop
 -------------------------------

-let us test creating a list with a for loop like the example above
+What if we test creating a list with a for loop like the example above

 RED: make it fail
 ^^^^^^^^^^^^^^^^^